-If your child has an Individual Partnership Agreement (IPA), a Transition Partnership Agreement (TPA), an Education Plan for Adopted Children (EPAC) or an Education Health and Care Plan (EHCP), their views will be sought before review meetings.
+If your child has a Transition Partnership Agreement (TPA), an Education Plan for Adopted Children (EPAC) or an Education Health and Care Plan (EHCP), their views will be sought before review meetings.

 How will the school staff support my child's learning?